wp-plugins/gravityforms-html5-placeholders/readme.txt

 4. Editing an International Address Field

 == Changelog ==

+= 2.7.4 =
+* Added warning in plugin manager if WordPress is not supported
+* Added warning in plugin manager if Gravity Forms plugin is not enabled
+* Added warning in plugin manager if Gravity Forms plugin is not supported
+* Added warning in form editor if Gravity Forms HTML5 Output is disabled

 = 2.7.3 =
 * Fixed placeholder.js fallback script not loading under certain circumstances.